spawnfest/discover-my-project/README.md

 - Get commits frequency by month
 - Generate the workflow chart for show the repo construction
 - Analize the words used in commits vs words used in PR vs words used in issues
+- Add railway pattern for validate errors when the api don't response
+- Add more validations for get a valid url
+- Accept more platforms: GitLab, etc...